-- 1. A high proportion of sub-1 GHz spectrum is held by C&W Guernsey in Guernsey and by JT in Jersey; - 2.
+- 1. A high proportion of sub-1 GHz spectrum is held by the two local incumbents, Sure (Guernsey) Limited in Guernsey and JT (Jersey) Limited in Jersey; - 2.
 Reliance is still placed on using the incumbent's fixed network in each island; - 3.
 Environmental concerns exist around the number and size of masts; - 4.
 There is a desire to maintain consistency with the approach and timing of awards in larger consumer markets; - 5.
 The small scale of the Channel Islands has potential implications for the number of competitors feasible in these markets; and - 6.
-The option of an auction approach in allocating spectrum may be less attractive for a smaller jurisdiction. - Q4.
+The option of an auction approach in allocating spectrum may be less attractive for smaller jurisdictions. - Q4.
 Respondents' views are sought on the above aspects and on any other which respondents consider relevant.
 Views are also sought on the weight that should be given to each of these in any decision around spectrum awards and what these mean in practice for the construction of any award process.